I/O complexity and pebble games with partial computations: Approximation algorithms

-While the edge weights of $G''$ do not satisfy the triangle inequality, their weights are bounded, which allows us to obtain constant factor approximations based on Christofides' algorithm for the metric TSP \cite{christofides1976worst}.
-The algorithm is the following.
+While the edge weights of $G'$ do not satisfy the triangle inequality, their weights are bounded, which allows us to obtain constant factor approximations based on Christofides' algorithm for the metric TSP \cite{christofides1976worst}.
+The algorithm is as follows.
+Given a complete undirected weighted Graph $G=(V,E,w)$: \begin{enumerate} \item Create a minimum spanning tree $T$ of $G$. \item Find a minimum cost perfect matching $M$ on the subgraph induced by the odd-degree vertices in $T$. \item Merge $T$ and $M$ to form an Euler graph $F$, and find an Euler tour on $F$. \item Follow the tour, shortcutting duplicate vertices, to create a path $P$, and return $P$. \end{enumerate}

-It now suffices to show that the path $P$ returned by running Algorithm \ref{alg:christofides} on $G'$ has a cost that is at most a constant factor larger than the optimal solution of the minimum Hamiltonian Path.

-\begin{proposition} Running Algorithm \ref{alg:christofides} on $G'$ will return a $2.625$-approximate solution to the minimum Hamiltonian Path. \begin{proof} This is achieved with slight modifications in standard proofs of Christofides' algorithm, but we state it for completeness; see e.g. \cite{vazirani2001approximation,williamson2011design}.
+The rest follows from standard analysis of Christofides' algorithm, but we state it for completeness.
 We have that the edge weights of $G'$ are in $\{1,2,3\}$.
-Starting from the end, we have that

-since, in the worst-case, each shortcut replaces two edges with weight at least one each, with one edge with cost at most three.
+Starting from the end, we have that $ cost(P)\leq \tfrac{3}{2}cost(F), $ since, in the worst-case, each shortcut replaces two edges with weight at least one each, with one edge with cost at most three.
 Next, the cost of $F$ is equal to the cost of the matching $M$ plus the cost of the MST $T$, i.e. $cost(F)=cost(M)+cost(T)$.
 The optimal solution is a path, whose cost is greater than or equal to that of any MST on $G'$.
 Therefore, $OPT\geq cost(T)$.

-It remains to get an upper bound for $cost(M)$, which is a perfect matching on the odd-degree vertices of $T$.
-To get a bound, let $O$ be the set of vertices with odd degree in $T$.
-Assume that we follow the optimal Hamiltonian Path $P^*$, and we only keep the vertices of $O$, by shortcutting vertices that do not belong to $O$.
-This gives a tour $H$, where $cost(H)\leq \frac{3}{2}cost(P^*)$, with a same argument about the cost of shortcuts as before.
+It remains to get an upper bound for $cost(M)$.
+Let $O$ be the set of vertices with odd degree in $T$.
+Assume that we follow the optimal Hamiltonian Path $P^*$, and we only keep the vertices of $O$, by short-cutting vertices that do not belong to $O$.
+This gives a tour $H$, where $cost(H)\leq \frac{3}{2}cost(P^*)$ holds from the same shortcut argument as before.